bisq-network/growth/.github/ISSUE_TEMPLATE/add_payment_method.md

 ### Region

-_Who can use this payment method?_
+_In which areas of the world can this payment method be used?_

+### Currencies

+_What currencies is this payment method for?_

 ### Chargeback risk

 _How easy is it to cancel a payment once it's made?
 This is the most important characteristic of a payment method._

+### Size of user base

+_Do you know how many people use this payment method?_

 ### Data requirements